-California Health and Safety Code § 11350(a) HS makes it a misdemeanor offense to be in the unlawful possession of a controlled substance.
-The United States Controlled Substances Act specifies that a controlled substance can include both illegal and legal prescription drugs.
+California Health and Safety Code § 11350(a) HS makes it a misdemeanor offense to be in the unlawful possession of a controlled substance, which includes both (a) street narcotics and (b) legal prescription drugs without a valid prescription.

 - Going to a concert with a baggie of cocaine or hallucinogens in a backpack.